robotframework/HTMLChecker/README.md

-A [Robot Framework](http://robotframework.org) test library for running checks and valdiations on HTML files.
+A [Robot Framework](http://robotframework.org) test library for running checks and validations on HTML files.

+Downloads are available at https://github.com/robotframework/HTMLChecker/downloads

 Developing
 ----------